Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-One of the most standout elements about the current presidential administration is the war that now seems to be on between it and the news and Hollywood.
+One of the most standout elements about Trump's presidential administration is the war that now seems to be on between it and the news and Hollywood.
 Ever since Donald Trump began making his outlandish claims about Mexicans and Muslims, celebrities have been waging a campaign against the millionaire: first making fun of him and attacking him personally as a racist, and later urging Americans and Trump’s supporters to not vote for him.

-Obviously this all failed spectacularly and since then there has been a war for the hearts and minds of social media users, as well as for control of the outflow of information that has been invading our lives.
+Obviously this all failed spectacularly, and since then there has been a war for the hearts and minds of social media users, as well as for control of the outflow of information that has been invading our lives.
 Donald Trump and the election are not the point of this article though.
 The elections inadvertently brought forth an issue that has been long brewing just beneath the surface of American life; the influence of the entertainment industry over our social lives, choices, and morals.

 The Birth of American Royalty